Particular/docs.particular.net/nservicebus/sqlserver/multiple-databases.md

 In order to overcome this limitation a higher level store-and-forward mechanism needs to be used.
 The Outbox feature can be used to effectively implement a distributed decoupled architecture where:
  * Each endpoint has its own database where it stores both the queues and the user data
- * Messages are not sent immediately when calling `Bus.Send()` but are added to the *outbox* that is stored in the endpoint's own database.
-After completing the handling logic the messages in the *outbox* are forwarded to their destination databases
+ * Messages are not sent immediately when calling `Bus.Send()` but are added to the Outbox table that is stored in the endpoint's own database.
+After completing the handling logic the messages stored in the Outbox table are forwarded to their destination databases
- * Should one of the forward operations fail, it will be retried by means of [standard NServiceBus retry mechanism](/nservicebus/errors/automatic-retries.md).
+ * Should one of the forward operations fail, it will be retried by means of the [standard NServiceBus retry mechanism](/nservicebus/errors/automatic-retries.md).
 This might result in some messages being sent more than once but Outbox automatically handles the deduplication of incoming messages based on their ID, providing `exactly-once` message delivery guarantee.

 ## Current endpoint